llvm/clangd-www/installation.md

 ## Editor plugins

-Language Server plugins are available for many editors.
+clangd runs through [Language Server Protocol](https://microsoft.github.io/language-server-protocol/), editors that support LSP can communicate with clangd to provide features like code completion, diagnostics, go-to-definition, etc.
 In principle clangd should work with any of them, though feature set and interface may vary.

 Here are some plugins we know work well with clangd:

 <details>
-<summary markdown="span">Vim</summary>
+<summary markdown="span">Vim/Neovim</summary>
+Vim and Neovim have several plugins that can communicate with clangd.

+### YouCompleteMe

-[YouCompleteMe](https://ycm-core.github.io/YouCompleteMe/) can be installed with clangd support. **This is not on by default**, you must install it with `install.py --clangd-completer`.
+Supports both Vim and Neovim.
+Note that clangd support is not enabled by default in [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe), you must install it with `install.py --clangd-completer`.

 We recommend changing a couple of YCM's default settings.
 In `.vimrc` add:
 ```